BroadbandForum/usp-test/docs/index.md

 ### Test Metrics

-1. The EUT sends a GetSupportedDMResp message with one or more `req_obj_results` specifying its entire supported data model, listing commands, parameters, and events.
+1. The EUT sends a GetSupportedDMResp message with one or more `req_obj_results` specifying its entire supported data model, listing commands, parameters, events, and unique_key_sets.
 2. Each SupportedParamResult field contains the `param_name`, `access`, `value_type`, and `value_change` fields with valid information, if applicable.
 3. Each SupportedCommandResult field contains the `command_name` field, `command_type` field, and a set of `input_arg_names` and `output_arg_names` fields with valid information, if applicable.
 4. Each SupportedEventResult field contains the `event_name` field and a set of `arg_names` fields with valid information, if applicable.
+5. Each SupportedUniqueKeySet field contains the `key_names` field and a set of relative parameters, whose values together uniquely identify an instance of the object in the instantiated data model.

 ## 1.77 GetSupportedDM on unsupported object